Poison Ivy Rash in Children

 - Rash that covers a lot of your child's body

 - Signs of a skin infection, such as increased redness, warmth, swelling, or fluid

 Key points about poison ivy rash in children

 - Poison ivy, oak, and sumac cause an allergic skin reaction.
 The reaction is caused by oil from the plant.

-- Avoiding contact with the poison ivy plant is the best prevention.
+- Staying away from the poison ivy plant is the best prevention.